phunware/maas-dataex-android-sdk/README.md

 ```

 ***
-### **Checking the user's Data Exchange balance**
+### **Checking the user's PhunCoin balance**
 You may want to display the user's current asset balance as your user accrues digital assets across the blockchain-powered, mobile-first cryptocurrency ecosystem.

-When requesting an updated balance we will also return you a current DataEx branding image to display alongside the balance.
+When requesting an updated balance we will also return you a current PhunCoin branding image to display alongside the balance.

 ```kotlin
 DataEx.assetManager().balance(object : AssetManager.BalanceListener {